College of Musical Education

 The music education major is designed to prepare students to become elementary and secondary school music teachers.
 The faculty of the Department of Music Education has identified three primary learning outcomes: effective teaching, musicianship, and critical thinking.

-Admittance as a Music Education Major
+Admission as a Music Education Major

-While all music education majors should begin the program of study as entering freshmen (pre-music education), formal admittance does not occur until after enrollment in MUED 2400, which is generally taken in the sophomore year.
+While all music education majors should begin the program of study as entering freshmen (pre-music education), formal admission does not occur until after enrollment in MUED 2400, which is generally taken in the sophomore year.
 Enrollment in MUED 2400 is based on the student’s academic standing and performance achievement.
 Specifically, these include:

 - GPA of 2.5;